 Toppings

 What are pancakes without some solid toppings?!
-Feel free to get creative but here are some of my favorite toppings:
+Feel free to get creative, but here are some of my favorite toppings:

-- maple syrup
+- maple syrup or honey

 - greek yogurt

-- fresh fruit – strawberries, blueberries, or sliced bananas
+- fresh fruit – strawberries, blueberries, or sliced bananas.

 - butter